VedMK/BCS-portfolio-Ved/CTFs/Writeups/TryHackMe/Hacker-Holidays-2026/CTF-1/README.md

 ## What I Learned

-The challenge taught me about LLM exploitation and why a LLM should have proper authorization, strong instruction boundaries and prompt sanitization to prevent attackers from impersonating another user and extract sensitive information from it.
+The challenge taught me about LLM exploitation and why an LLM should have proper authorization, strong instruction boundaries and prompt sanitization to prevent attackers from impersonating another user and extracting sensitive information from it.